opticsl8b/OzGoodLife/README.md

 <p align="center">

 ```
 This is a MERN stack project that features on online store that allows a user to save items to their cart, checkout, and view all item descriptions.
-The whole site functions whether they have an internet connection or not.
 ```

 </p>